 But among all those which stuck with me, this is the one I cherish the most:

 Repetitio mater studiorum est – repetition is a mother of studying

-You desperately try to recall the word you need but there is nothing there.
+You desperately try to recall the word you need, but there is nothing there — just the depressing nothingness.

 But what does “passive” mean, especially in the context of language learning?

-It means that you don’t engage with the information you get.
+It means that you don’t engage with the information you receive.